 4. "How Do I Run an Annual Planning Meeting?"

 Once you've planned out your meeting and what needs to be discussed, Ninety's Meeting tool can help you run through the agenda and the distinct parts of the meeting.
 You can then go into your Vision planner on Ninety to keep track of your 5- to 10-year target and how you're progressing.

 All goals should be made S.M.A.R.T.
 (Specific, Measurable, Attainable, Relevant, Timely).
-Inside our software, it’s easy to do that.
+Inside our software, it's easy to do that.
 You can add a detailed description to accompany each recorded goal.
 You can even add links and attachments.
-So when you’re setting that goal and you’re twelve months out, you’ll have an idea of the things you need to do and the journey you need to take to achieve that goal.
+So when you're setting that goal, and you're twelve months out, you'll have an idea of what you need to do and the journey you need to take to achieve that goal.

 Whenever we do a quarterly planning meeting, we check in on our goals for the year.
 Sometimes those are just good reminders of things we still need to do, and it's also a good way to capture the smaller goals that can help us achieve the larger goals for the year.

 5. "How Does a Coach Help with Annual Planning Meetings?"

 If you're working with a coach like me, your coach is committed to helping leadership teams with three quarterlies and an annual meeting, including that first day of team health and strategy.
 For bigger companies (200+ people), some coaches will also help at a department level, as well.